-The starting point for a prosecutor's evaluation of whether a company has a welldesigned compliance program is to understand the company's business from a commercial perspective, how the company has identified, assessed, and defined its risk profile, and the degree to which the program devotes appropriate scrutiny and resources to the spectrum of risks.
+The starting point for a prosecutor's evaluation of whether a company has a well-designed compliance program is to understand the company's business from a commercial perspective, how the company has identified, assessed, and defined its risk profile, including specific factors that mitigate the company's risk, and the degree to which the program devotes appropriate scrutiny and resources to the remaining spectrum of risks.
+This evaluation should account for emerging risks as internal and external circumstances impacting the company's risk profile evolve.
 In short, prosecutors should endeavor to understand why the company has chosen to set up the compliance program the way that it has, and why and how the company's compliance program has evolved over time.

-Prosecutors should consider whether the program is appropriately "designed to detect the particular types of misconduct most likely to occur in a particular corporation's line of business" and "complex regulatory environment[]."
-JM 9-28.800.3 For example, prosecutors should consider whether the company has analyzed and addressed the varying risks presented by, among other factors, the location of its operations, the industry sector, the competitiveness of the market, the regulatory landscape, potential clients and business partners, transactions with foreign governments, payments to foreign officials, use of third parties, gifts, travel, and entertainment expenses, and charitable and political donations.
+Prosecutors should consider whether the program is appropriately "designed to detect [and prevent] the particular types of misconduct most likely to occur in a particular corporation's line of business" and "complex regulatory environment []."
+JM 9-28.800.
+For example, prosecutors should consider whether the company has analyzed and addressed the varying risks presented by, among other factors, the location of its operations, the industry sector, the competitiveness of the market, the regulatory landscape, potential clients and business partners, transactions with foreign governments, payments to foreign officials, use of third parties, gifts, travel, and entertainment expenses, and charitable and political donations.
+Where relevant, prosecutors should consider the technology-especially new and emerging technology-that the company and its employees are using to conduct company business, whether the company has conducted a risk assessment regarding the use of that technology, and whether the company has taken appropriate steps to mitigate any risk associated with the use of that technology.